FEAST Eigenvalue Solver v3.0 User Guide: FEAST: General use

-{\bf Directions for achieving performances:} \begin{itemize} \item Same general directions than for FEAST-MPI using a single search interval; \item Additionally, among the different levels of parallelism offered by FEAST-MPI, there will be a trade-off between the number of intervals to consider and the number of eigenpairs that can be handled by intervals; \item In practical applications, the users should have a good apriori estimates of the distribution of the overall eigenvalue spectrum in order to make efficiently use of the first level of parallelism (i.e. in order to specified the search intervals).
-However, it is also possible to envision runtime automatic strategies (see example in \cite{feast_lang}); \item Future developments of FEAST will be concerned with MPI implementation for the linear systems at the third level of parallelism. \end{itemize}
+{\bf Directions for achieving performances:} \begin{itemize} \item same general directions than for FEAST-MPI using a single search interval; \item in practical applications, the users should have a good apriori estimates of the distribution of the overall eigenvalue spectrum in order to make an efficient use of the first level of parallelism (i.e. in order to specified the search intervals).
+Users can currently take advantage of fast stochastic estimates presented in Section \ref{sec:se}.
+Future developments of FEAST will include runtime automatic strategies to partition the search intervals. \end{itemize}